jab/galerts/docs/README.rst

 You may have noticed that the ``Alert.query`` property returns a ``unicode`` value.
 Google allows alert queries with non-ASCII characters, so we support this via unicode.
-For convenience, you can set ``Alert.query`` to a ``string`` instead of a ``unicode`` as we did above and it will transformed to a ``unicode`` automatically; just be sure that ``unicode(yourstring)`` doesn't fail.
+For convenience, you can set ``Alert.query`` to a ``string`` instead of a ``unicode`` as we did above and it will be transformed to a ``unicode`` automatically; just be sure that ``unicode(yourstring)`` doesn't fail.
 The query is encoded to *utf-8* when it is sent to Google.